PelionIoT/mbl-docs/Docs/Update/updating_an_application.md

 1. Create an update payload file: Make a `tar` file containing the `.ipk` files for the applications to update.

-    Note that the `.ipk` files must be in the `.tar`'s root directory, not a subdirectory.
+    Note that the `.ipk` files must be in the `.tar`'s root directory, not a subdirectory (we use `-C` in the tar command to specify a directory where the package is).

     For example, to create an update payload file at `/tmp/payload.tar` containing an `.ipk` file with the path `/home/user01/my_app.ipk`, run:

     ```
     user01@dev-machine:~$ tar -cf /tmp/payload.tar -C /home/user01  my_app.ipk
     ```

 1. Find the device ID in the `mbl-cloud-client` log file at `/var/log/mbl-cloud-client.log`, using the following command on the device's console: